zulip/zulip/templates/zerver/help/add-custom-emoji.md

 # Add custom emoji

-By default, anyone can add custom emoji to a Zulip organization.
+By default, anyone other than guests can add custom emoji to a Zulip organization.
 Added emoji are available to all users.

 Organization administrators can also